torchbox/design-in-browser-bootstrap/README.md

 * SASS compilation support.
 * Livereload support.
 * An automated way to upload your changes to a staging server.
-* Automated version numbering and Git tagging.
+* Automated Git tag version numbering

 ## Installation